jordam/Portify.JS/README.md

 Transfer all of your spotify playlists to google play without downloading anything at all!

-Runs in your browser independant of your operating system.
+Runs in your browser independent of your operating system.
+Go from reading this sentence to importing your music in less then 60 seconds.

 ### Instructions